Oton Kučera

-Oton Kučera (1 January 1857, Petrinja – 29 December 1931, Zagreb) was a Croatian astronomer.
+Oton Kučera (1 January 1857 – 29 December 1931) was a Croatian astronomer.
 He played a crucial role by popularizing science and technology in Croatia.
 He was also the president of Matica hrvatska and the author of several physics handbooks for primary school and a series of popular scientific works from the areas of physics, astronomy and electrical engineering.

 Youth

 He was born in Petrinja as the first of thirteen children of Ida Bošnjaković and Franjo Kučera, a teacher.
-His son Vlaho later claimed that Oton was born on December 31, 1856, but that pragmatic reasons (such as the army service) prompted his parents to move the date by one day.
-Oton celebrated his birthday on January 1, as shown by the celebration of his 70th birthday in 1927.
+His son Vlaho later claimed that Oton was born on 31 December 1856, but that pragmatic reasons (such as the army service) prompted his parents to move the date by one day.
+Oton celebrated his birthday on 1 January as shown by the celebration of his 70th birthday in 1927.
 Through his paternal grandfather Václav Kučera, who moved from Staré Hamry to Glina, Oton was of Czech descent.

 Oton's father was soon transferred, so the family left Petrinja and settled in Otočac, where Oton spent his childhood and completed five years of primary school.
 He attended the secondary school in Senj.
 Traveling over the mountain range of Velebit to reach Senj from Otočac, the young man discovered his love and interest for mountains and the starry sky.
 He continued his studies in Vinkovci, where he completed his secondary education in 1873.

 As an excellent and talented student, Oton was given the Military Frontier grant.
 He went to Vienna, where he studied physics, mathematics and astronomy, attending the lectures of the famous scientists Jožef Stefan, Ludwig Boltzmann and Johann Josef Loschmidt.
-He also went to the Vienna Observatory, which was managed by Karl von Litrow.
+He also went to the Vienna Observatory, which was managed by Karl L. Littrow.

 He was offered the post of the assistant, but patriotic and family reasons brought him back to Vinkovci, where he started lecturing at the local Gymnasium at the age of 19.
 Two years later he passed the required teacher exam in Vienna.

 Early works

 In 1881 he published his first scientific works.
-Together with Spiridon Brusina and Gjuro Pilar, he founded the Croatian Society of Natural Sciences in Zagreb in the late 1885.
+Together with Spiridon Brusina and Gjuro Pilar, he founded the Croatian Society of Natural Sciences in Zagreb in late 1885.
 He was still a teacher in Vinkovci.
 The Society published its Glasnik (Herald), where Kučera's first article, Man and Natural Science, can be found in 1886.
 It described the development of natural sciences.

 Having moved to Požega, Kučera started popularizing science, which he would do until his death.
 He founded the first observatory in Požega.
 In 1892, his first book of popular science was printed, Notes on Magnetism and Electricity.

 Popular science flourished in the 19th century Croatia, especially because the Croatian language became prominent in local science.
 Kučera played a crucial role in popularizing science.
 He is popularly called the "Croatian Flammarion" after his famous French counterpart.

 Kučera believed that man has the same relationship towards the stars as towards his homeland, and that astronomy makes people think about the fundamental questions of life and forget the low passions, which endows it with great educational value.